Healthy Homes Assessment Pukahu

 What We Do

-As building inspectors we are experts in all components of specialist house Inspections.
-We are here to make sure you make the best choice when it comes to buying your next home.
+As building inspectors, we are experts in all elements that come with professional house examinations.
+We’re here to make sure that you make the correct decision when buying your next home.

-We take your investment seriously We will conduct detailed examinations to make sure you don’t get any unexpected or expensive unpleasant surprises, so you can relax and focus on the fun parts of purchasing or owning a house.
+We take your investment seriously We conduct detailed checks to make sure you don’t be faced with any costly or unexpected surprise costs, meaning you are able to relax and focus on the enjoyable aspects of buying or owning the house.

-We specialise in a variety of solutions to ensure you are fully informed about the condition of any property you may be thinking of buying or selling as well as additional services.
+We specialise in a variety of services to make sure you are completely informed of the condition of any property you might be looking to purchase or sell and also other solutions.

-We not only cooperate with you, we also work with some big clients like the local authorities, banks, and insurance firms.
-They seem to are pleased with their reassurance provided, due to the details provided in our building inspection reports.
+We don’t just collaborate with you, but we also work with some important clients such as bank branches, local councils, and insurance firms.
+They seem to enjoy this reassurance provided, by the data contained included in our reports on building inspections.

-We have a systematic approach to your property inspection and the latest software technology which includes digital photos in your reports, you can actually see any issues found.
-Through our comprehensive report, it’s easy to understand why we get so many clients recommending our service to family members and friends.
+Our systematic method of conducting your house inspection and the latest software technology which includes digital photos in the Report, you are able to actually see any issues that may be identified.
+Through our comprehensive reporting it is no wonder we receive so many clients who recommend our services to their family and friends.

 Get Peace of Mind - Get in Touch